Guinea-Bissau War of Independence: Initial PAIGC gains: 1963–1967

 The next year, Portugal began a new campaign against the guerrillas with the arrival of the new governor of the colony, General António de Spínola.
 General Spínola instituted a series of civil and military reforms, intended to first contain, then roll back the PAIGC and its control of much of the rural portion of Portuguese Guinea.
 This included a 'hearts and minds' propaganda campaign designed to win the trust of the indigenous population, an effort to eliminate some of the discriminatory practices against native Guineans, a massive construction campaign for public works including new schools, hospitals, improved telecommunications and road networks, and a large increase in recruitment of native Guineans into the Portuguese armed forces serving in Guinea as part of an Africanisation strategy.
 The Portuguese conducted many search and destroy operations against the PAIGC 20 km from the frontier.
 On one occasion five helicopters landed 50 white plus some African soldiers.
-Thirty-six FARP men under Bobo, commander of the Sambuya zone, drew the Portuguese forces into a wooded area.
+Thirty-six FARP soldiers under Bobo, commander of the Sambuya zone, drew the Portuguese forces into a wooded area.
 Bobo launched an ambush at 1700 hours, inflicted casualties, and forced the Portuguese to withdraw.
 The PAIGC claimed the Portuguese suffered five dead and several wounded against their own four wounded.

+Portuguese river landing craft in Guinea, in 1973.

 In 1966 the Portuguese attempted four large unsuccessful search-and-destroy sweeps of Iracunda.
 Each included several hundred conscripts with automatic weapons, mortars, bazookas, and air support.
 Warned by the peasants or by their own reconnaissance patrols, the PAIGC pulled back, loosely encircled the Portuguese, and launched night attacks to break up the column.
 The insurgents would sometimes feint at the end of the line to distract attention from the main attack elsewhere.
 The PAIGC considered the conscripts inept in the jungle.

 In Mar 1968 the PAIGC conducted an attack against the main Portuguese airfield just outside Bissau.
 The airfield was protected by wire, minefields and blockhouses.
 Thirteen volunteers infiltrated to the edge of the field and fired into the base, damaging planes on the ground, hangars, and other installations.
 They then withdrew with no casualties.

 The Portuguese stationed an infantry company at Madina do Boé in the east near the border with Guinea.
 With few inhabitants and structures to protect, and a long permeable frontier to guard, the company ended up just protecting themselves.
 Despite the fact there was no real benefit to keeping them there, the authorities refused to withdraw the unit until 1969.
 As feared, the PAIGC used the withdrawal as a PR opportunity with foreign journalists.

 In mid-1969 the PAIGC launched Operation Tenaz against Portuguese positions around Bafata, north of the River Corubal.
 They started by secretly depositing ammunition in dumps to the rear of areas of engagement.
 Reconnaissance was provided by two bi-groups that infiltrated the area to discover the Portuguese dispositions.
 Then two strike forces of several hundred men entered the area.